Frans Johan Louwrens Ghijsels: Biography

 KPM Hospital (now Pelni Petamburan Hospital), was one of the first projects of Ghijsels before the formation of the AIA architecture bureau.

 In the year 1903, Ghijsels studied at the polytechnic in Delft, where some of his fellow students included several future East Indies architects, Thomas Karsten and Henri Maclaine Pont among them.
 After his academic study, in 1909, his first appointment was as a government architectural supervisor in Amsterdam under the firm of GA van Arkel (1910).
 In the same year, he married Johanna Elisabeth Antonia de Regt in Rotterdam.
 By the end of September 1910, Ghijsels was accepted for the post of engineer by the Department of Municipal Works in Batavia, so he returned to the Dutch East Indies.
 From 1913, he worked for the Department of Civil Works (Burgerlijke Openbare Werken (BOW)), as well as became a freelance architect.
 Between 1913 and 1915, he designed the three-storeyed Post, Telephone, and Telegraph office building (Post-, Telegrafie- en Telefoonkantoor (PTT)) in Surabaya, now Gedung Telkom; the building was one of the pioneers of modern architecture in Surabaya.
 He also designed the Post, Telephone, and Telegraph Office on the site of the 1914 Colonial Exhibition in Semarang.
 In the same year, Ghijsels designed the Petamboeran hospital for the Royal Packet Company (Koninklijke Paketvaart Maatschappij (KPM)) in Batavia, now Pelni Petamburan hospital Jakarta.
 KPM also commissioned Ghijsels to design the headquarters for the KPM, which led to the formation of the private architectural consultant AIA (Algemeen Ingenieurs- en Architectenbureau), together with architect H. von Essen and contractor F. Stoltz.
 The AIA was considered one of the biggest architecture consultant in the Dutch East Indies, with a building contractor.
 The agency expanded in 1927 with an office in Surabaya.
 In 1932, the AIA bureau created an associate with another office in Bandung, led by architect FW Brinkman and GH Voorhoeve.

 Ghijsels was a key figure of AIA until 1929, when he had to depart aboard the SS Hooft to Genoa (May 30, 1928) and then the Netherlands.
 He remained committed to AIA where he worked from distance several of projects in the Dutch East Indies.
-During the 1930s, Ghijsels made a numseveralgn sketches for his own house and a clubhouse for the Bloemendaal Hockeyclub (now HC Bloemendaal, July 1935).
+During the 1930s, Ghijsels made a several sketches for his own house and a clubhouse for the Bloemendaal Hockeyclub (now HC Bloemendaal, July 1935).
 Ghijsels died on March 2, 1947, in Overveen.